 Dab a Q-tip or finely tipped paintbrush in a sparse amount of baby oil and gently brush over your pencil strokes for a paint-like finish.
 Use enough oil, and you can manipulate the color and blend it almost like a watercolor.
 Pro-tip: Try this out on a scratch piece of paper first, so you get a good feel for how much baby oil is too much.

 Ready to start coloring like a pro?
-Click here to download my free adult coloring eBook and signup for my email newsletter!
+Click here to download my free adult coloring eBook and sign up for my email newsletter!